ODF/DOCX Scan for Zotero

 Overview

-RTF/ODF-Scan for Zotero is an add-on for the Zotero reference manager, which allows you to insert plain-text citation markers into documents you write with any word processor.
-After saving such a document in the OpenDocument Text (.odt) format, RTF/ODF-Scan can then convert these plain-text markers into regular, active Zotero citations.
-With this workflow, the add-on provides Zotero citation support for word processors for which no dedicated Zotero plugins exist, such as Google Docs and Scrivener.
+ODF/DOCX Scan for Zotero is an add-on for the Zotero reference manager that lets you insert plain-text citation markers into any document and then convert them into active Zotero citations.
+This provides Zotero citation support for word processors without a dedicated Zotero plugin, such as Scrivener.

 Installation